Who Joined the Gathering?

 Community ‘Hats’

-At our Gathering in November 2025, we asked attendees which 'hats' they were coming in with.
+We also asked attendees which 'hats' they were coming into the Gathering with.
 This graph shows how people identify with each of the categories on a scale from ‘don’t identify at all’ to ‘strongly identify’.

 To help break down the traditional binary between "communities" and "researchers," we asked participants to what extent they were coming into the Gathering as: community members, people with lived experience, researchers, practitioners, service providers, or decision-makers.

-Crucially, people were able to identify with each of the categories on a scale from ‘don’t identify at all’ to ‘strongly identify’, acknowledging that we often wear multiple hats at once.
-This whole-self approach encouraged people to move past job titles and engage with others in the room through whatever ‘identity’ felt most appropriate to them at the time.
+Crucially, people were able to identify with each of the categories on a scale from ‘don’t identify at all’ to ‘strongly identify’, acknowledging our key value that we often wear multiple hats at once and for example, you can be a community member who is not affiliated with an institution who is a researcher, and that researchers are also part of their communities and have lived experiences too.
+This is an important whole-self approach we take as a network to encourage people to move past job titles and engage with others in the room through whatever ‘identity’ felt most appropriate to them at the time.

 Key Takeaways from 2025